herrera-ignacio/oopnotes/README.md

 2. Abstractions should not depend on details.
 Details should depend on abstractions.

 The design principle does not just change the direction of the dependency, as you might have expected when you read its name for the first time.
 It splits the dependency between the high-level and low-level modules by introducing an abstraction between them.
 So in the end, you get two dependencies:
+# Design Patterns
+Design Patterns are reusable programming solutions that have been used in various real-world contexts, and have proved to produce expected results.
+They are shared among programmers and continue being improved over time.

+This topic is popular thanks to the book title _Deisng Patterns: Elements of Reusable Object-Oriented Software_ by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
+(Gang of four or GOF)

+Quote from the Gang of Four book:

+> A design pattern systematically names, motivates, and explains a general design that addresses a recurring design problem in object-oriented systems.
+It describes the problem, the solution, when to apply the solution, and its consequences.
+It also gives implementation hints and examples.
+The solution is a general arrangement of objects and classes that solve the problem.
+The solution is customized and implemented to solve the problem in a particular context.

+---

+ #### Disclaimer

+Though examples of these design patterns may be provided for you, within this collection, in different programming languages, the main focus here will come from a Python language perspective.
 # Design Patterns: Gamma Categorization
 Design patterns are typically split into three categories.
 This is called _Gamma Categorization_ after Erich Gamma, one of GoF authors.